 But just when it seemed that the Indian would build on his promising start, it started to fall apart.
 Christie clawed his way back into the tie and Prannoy went into the mid-game interval with a slender 11-9 lead.

-Meanwhile, on the adjacent court, Srikanth fought his way past a tough Verma to book his place in Friday’s quarterfinals.
+Meanwhile, on the adjacent court, India’s Srikanth Kidambi fought his way past a tough Sourabh Verma to book his place in Friday’s quarterfinals.

-The world number 13 Srikanth took the opening game 21-11 before losing the second 15-21.
+The World No. 13 Srikanth took the opening game 21-11 before losing the second 15-21.
 However, he kept his composure to see out his compatriot Verma 21-19 in the third to win the match.